 3. Share of Voice

-It is a measure of how a brand’s engagement metrics compare to others in similar category (comparative metrics).
-A higher share of voice indicates the brand connects to the emotions and interests of its audience better then it’s competitors.
+It is a measure of how a brand’s engagement metrics compare to others in a similar category (comparative metrics).
+A higher share of voice indicates the brand connects to the emotions and interests of its audience better than its competitors.
 The better a brand does this, the more “human” they appear.